athenian-cs2/doubler-assignment-template/README.md

 ```
 Or go to [MyMain](src/main/java/MyMain.java) and click on `Run` above the `main()` method.

+Remember to save your changes before running your code.

 ## Run your tests with:
 ```shell script